the-events-calendar/the-events-calendar/readme.txt

 = [4.3.4] TBD =

+* Fix - fixed an issue where Facebook featured images would not be set on import [69465]

 = [4.3.3] 2016-11-16 =

 * Feature - Added Tribe Extension class and loader, to make small addons easier to build [68188]